Do not hesitate to give us a call. We are an expert team and we are happy to talk to you.

-The trek starts today with a gradual uphill climb through a forested area filled with rhododendrons and bamboo.
+The Khopra Ridge Trek starts today with a gradual uphill climb through a forested area filled with rhododendrons and bamboo.
 The Annapurna range is visible on the right as you trek.
-As you continue further, the trail enters into a deeper section of the forest, where oak trees become prevalent.
+As you continue, the trail enters a deeper section of the forest, where oak trees become prevalent.

-The trail then descends for a short while, before resuming an uphill climb.
-This part of the journey takes you close to the tree line, where you can see the Khopra Ridge in the distance.
-The remainder of the trek is spent trekking along this ridge, with stunning views of the valley and mountainside below.
+The trail then descends for a short while before resuming an uphill climb.
+This part of the journey takes you close to the tree line, where you can see Khopra Ridge in the distance.
+The remainder of the trek is spent along this ridge, with stunning views of the valley and mountainside below.

 Meshar is a beautiful place with stunning views of the mountains.
 It’s a great place to fill up your water bottles before continuing on the trek.
 The next leg of the trek takes you up to Isharu, where you can see some of the most impressive mountain views in the world.

 Witnessing the complete Annapurna and Dhaulagiri ranges, along with Mt Tukuche and Mt Nilgiri North and South, is an unforgettable experience – especially at sunset.
-If you want to catch the sunrise from this vantage point, be sure to set your alarm and head back up the next morning.
+If you want to catch the sunrise from this vantage point, set your alarm and head back up the following day.

 Distance: 11 km

 Altitude: 3,650 m (11,975 ft)

 We will set off early in the morning from Dobato to make the most of the daylight.
 After half an hour of walking uphill, we will reach a fork in the trail.
 The path to the right takes us to a hidden lake, while the one to the left leads up to Khopra Ridge.